Danish Jukebox Archives

 is based on the documents in the non-commercial, private reference library

-nickel-in-the-slot machines, European coin-op gramophones, automatic
+the American nickel-in-the-slot machines, European coin-op gramophones,

 The historic sections on this website contain information mainly related